 “In a segment where V-6 power is basic, Mazda took a risk by offering a turbocharged four-cylinder engine as the CX-9's sole powertrain in the hope of gaining a fuel-economy advantage.
 It sounds gutsy and managed an impressive result in our acceleration testing where it scooted our Grand Touring test vehicle from zero to 60 mph in 7.1 seconds.”-CarandDriver

 Mazda has decided to keep things simple in the engine bay.
-The automaker only offers a single engine across all the trim levels.
-This 2.5-liter turbocharged four-cylinder engine produces 227 horsepower when you use regular gas and 250 horsepower with premium gas.
+The automaker only offers a single-engine across all the trim levels.
+This 2.5-litre turbocharged four-cylinder engine produces 227 horsepower when you use regular gas and 250 horsepower with premium gas.
 The engine is smooth and offers massive low end-power.
+Mazda’s masterful turbocharger exhibits no sign of lag, making this diminutive motor perform like a larger V6.

 3.5-liter Ti-VCT V6